|

 - I used 240pF silver-mica

-This is what I had on hand and
+values.
+This is what I had on hand and it

 - I adjusted the position of

-injection on the brass grid line to get a
+RF input injection on the brass grid line

-suggested.
-I now get a VSWR of less
+than the 5/8" suggested.
+I now get a VSWR

 RF Output